-This compliance code has not yet been updated to reflect the changes introduced by the Amended Notification Regulations.
-Complying with the compliance code after 1 July 2021 may not necessarily mean compliance with a duty under the Amended Notification Regulations.
-Information on the Dangerous Goods Act 1985 and associated regulations can be found on:
+This code has not yet been updated to reflect the changes introduced by the Storage and Handling Regulations.
+Complying with the Code after 26 November 2022 may not necessarily mean compliance with a duty under the Storage and Handling Regulations.

 What it contains